lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/Readme.md

 2. Resize the ROI data from its dimensions to match the required dimensions of the inference model’s input

-This tutorial and the many samples in the OpenVINO™ toolkit use OpenCV or the Inference Engine’s image pre-processing API (available as of 2018 R3.0) to perform resizing and cropping of input data.
+This tutorial and the many samples in the Intel® Distribution of OpenVINO™ toolkit use OpenCV or the Inference Engine’s image pre-processing API (available as of 2018 R3.0) to perform resizing and cropping of input data.
 The next sections outline how both are used.

 ### OpenCV